-First-year applicants have completed (or will soon complete) secondary school coursework and have not yet attended college or university.
-This section is for those applicants who are U.S. citizens, permanent residents, refugees or asylees only.
+This section is for applicants who are U.S. citizens, permanent residents, refugees or asylees only.
+First-year applicants who have completed (or will soon complete) secondary school coursework and have not yet attended college or university.
+Students applying for admission may choose between the following applications:

 $55 (U.S.) nonrefundable application fee (Vermont first-year applicants who apply by November 1 under Early Action will have their application fee waived).